-- New Products.
-Sales for the six months ended June 30, 2014 as compared to the six months ended June 30, 2013, had a higher proportion of recently introduced products which yield lower gross margin percentages, including the da Vinci Xi Surgical System, as well as the EndoWrist One Vessel Sealer, and the EndoWrist Stapler.
+• New Products.
+Sales for the nine months ended September 30, 2014 as compared to the nine months ended September 30, 2013, had a higher proportion of recently introduced products which yield lower gross margin percentages, including the da Vinci Xi Surgical System, as well as the EndoWrist One Vessel Sealer, and the EndoWrist Stapler.
 Margins on newly launched products will typically be lower than our mature products reflecting vendor pricing on low volumes, temporary tooling costs and other start-up costs.
 Over time, as volumes increase, and we refine the manufacturing processes and products, we expect to see improvement in the margins of these newer products.
-However, gross margins may ultimately differ for these newer products relative to our previous products based market conditions, volume, and complexity of the product. - Product Mix.
-Sales for the six months ended June 30, 2014 as compared to the six months ended June 30, 2013, had a higher proportion of da Vinci Si-e and Single-Site instruments sold.
-These lower price, lower margin products are targeted towards less complex surgical procedures.
+However, gross margins may ultimately differ for these newer products relative to our previous products based market conditions, volume, and complexity of the product.

+- Product Mix.
+Sales for the nine months ended September 30, 2014 as compared to the nine months ended September 30, 2013, had a higher proportion of da Vinci Si-e and Single-Site instruments sold.
+These lower price, lower margin products are targeted towards less complex surgical procedures. - Other Items.
+A higher percentage of systems sales involved a trade-in of an older unit during the nine months ended 2014 than the same period in 2013 causing a decrease in system ASP and profit margin.